-Krizan (2006) find interquartile differences in productivity of .57 for the U.S. retail trade sector12.
+find interquartile differences in productivity of .57 for the U.S. retail trade sector.12

-For the high-flexibility benchmark, the fraction of firms with flexible prices is naturally higher: $\omega^f = 0.102$.
+For the high-flexibility benchmark, the fraction of firms with flexible prices is naturally higher: $\omega^f = 0.102$ and the productivity levels are given by

+$e_k \in \{0.87, 0.95, 0.97, 1.0, 1.03, 1.05, 1.20\}$.
 Given that both cases match the distribution of price changes and the median price duration, sticky-price firms need to face higher costs of price adjustment: the upper bound on the cost distribution is very large, B = 0.21.
 This does not imply that high costs of price adjustment are actually incurred, as we will see below.
 While the productivity levels are quite similar to the low-flexibility case, the productivity transition matrix differs greatly.
-Figure 2 plots the paths of expected productivity conditional on each productivity state.
+Figure 2 plots the paths of expected productivity, one-period ahead, conditional on each productivity state.
 In the low-flexibility benchmark, productivity is relatively persistent, whereas in the high-flexibility benchmark productivity is relatively transitory.

 Figure 2.
-Expected productivity state by state.
+Expected productivity state by state